 This happens a little bit more frequently when you buy CBD oil from actual cannabis dispensaries in states where marijuana is legalized (either recreationally or medically), rather than from an online seller.

-The reason this is the case is because most dispensaries in legalized states that sell CBD oil extract their products from actual marijuana plants, rather than hemp plants.
+The reason this is the case is that most dispensaries in legalized states that sell CBD oil extract their products from actual marijuana plants, rather than hemp plants.

-CBD oil that was extracted from industrial hemp, on the other hand, is by law required to have no more than 0.3% THC by volume – far less than would ever be able to show up on any drug screening (unless you drank, like, and entire quart of it a day or two before your test).
+CBD oil that was extracted from industrial hemp, on the other hand, is by law required to have no more than 0.03% THC by volume.
+This is far less than is typically detectable on drug screenings.

-Even still, though, some low quality online CBD sellers are extracting their oils from regular THC-containing marijuana, even though they label it as “THC-free” hemp.
-And since neither THC or CBD is regulated by the FDA, there is very minimal testing and they can get away with pretty much whatever they want.
+Even still, some low-quality online CBD sellers are extracting their oils from regular THC-containing marijuana, even though they label it as “THC-free” hemp.
+And since neither THC or CBD is regulated by the FDA, there is minimal regulation on the matter and they can get away with pretty much whatever they want.

 [To learn more about the various types of cannabis plants, check out this article on the key differences between marijuana and hemp].